molily/molily.de/_posts/2020-11-21-testing-angular.md

 We have already checked the presence of `aria-required` attributes when testing the [required fields](#required-fields).
 For consistency, we check for `aria-required` in this spec as well.

 As a second indicator, we check for the `ng-invalid` class.
 This class is set by Angular itself on invalid form fields without us having to add it via the template.
-But the mere presence of the class does not imply that the invalid state is conveyed visually.
+Note that the mere presence of the class does not imply that the invalid state is conveyed visually.

 Alternatively, we could check for the presence of an error message, like we in the required fields spec.